zceceal/comp0034-wk5/activity_authentication.md

 The next steps are to:

-- Create the token
+- create the token when the user successfully logs in with
-- Use the decorator to protect routes in the REST API
+- use the decorator to protect routes in the REST API

 ## Create the token in a login route